Why McCarthy launched an impeachment inquiry without a vote — and why he can

 “Unfortunately, you have given no clear indication as to how your impeachment inquiry will proceed — including whether key historical precedents or basic standards of due process will be observed,” he wrote in 2019.

-And on Twitter he said it was a fact that “Speaker Pelosi can’t decide on impeachment unilaterally.
+And on social media, he wrote that it was a fact that “Speaker Pelosi can’t decide on impeachment unilaterally.
 It requires a full vote of the House of Representatives.”

-Former President Trump, via then-White House counsel Pat Cipollone, argued he shouldn’t have to meet the demands of the inquiry because Democrats never brought the matter before the full House.
+Trump, via then-White House counsel Pat Cipollone, argued at the time that he shouldn’t have to meet the demands of the inquiry, because Democrats never brought the matter before the full House.

 “Your inquiry is constitutionally invalid and a violation of due process.
 In the history of our Nation, the House of Representatives has never attempted to launch an impeachment inquiry against the President without a majority of the House taking political accountability for that decision by voting to authorize such a dramatic constitutional step,” Cipollone wrote.